ltangvald/mysql/support-files/MacOSX/ReadMe.txt

        between versions.
 You will need to either copy the data directory from the old version to the new version, or alternatively specify an alternative datadir value to set location of the data directory.
+By default, the MySQL directories are installed under /usr/local/.

      * You might want to add aliases to your shell's resource file to make it easier to access commonly used programs